Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: THz ISAC System Model

 where $\delta(\cdot)$ denotes the Dirac delta function, $\alpha_\text{LoS}$ and $ \alpha_{\text{NLoS}}^{(i)}$ represent the attenuation for the LoS ray and $i$\textsuperscript{th} NLoS ray, respectively. $N_r$ describes the number of NLoS rays.
 The propagation delay $\tau_\text{LoS}$ for the LoS ray and $\tau_\text{NLoS}^{(i)}$ for the $i$\textsuperscript{th} NLoS ray can be computed by the equations $\tau_\text{LoS} = \frac{r_\text{LoS}}{c_0}$ and $\tau_\text{NLoS}^{(i)} = \frac{r_\text{NLoS}^{(i)}}{c_0}$, where $r_\text{LoS}$ and $r_\text{NLoS}^{(i)}$ stand for the LoS path distance and the $i$\textsuperscript{th} NLoS path distance, and $c_0$ is the speed of the light.
 Meanwhile, the time-varying channel response $h_c(t, \tau)$ is influenced by the Doppler shift $\nu_\text{LoS}$ along the LoS path and $\nu_\text{NLoS}^{(i)}$ along the $i$\textsuperscript{th} NLoS path, which are calculated by $\nu = \frac{f_c v}{c_0}$, where $v$ represents the relative speed between the Tx and the Com Rx along the corresponding path, $f_c$ refers to the carrier frequency.

 On the other hand, the CIR of the $P$-target sensing channel is described as

 where $P$ is the number of the considered targets, each of which corresponds to one back-reflected path with the attenuation $\alpha_p$.
 Due to the two-way propagation, the delay and the Doppler shift are calculated by $\tau_p = \frac{2 r_p}{c_0}$ and $\nu_p = \frac{2 f_c v_p}{c_0}$, where $r_p$ and $v_p$ stand for the range and relative speed of the $p$\textsuperscript{th} target, respectively.
+The speed can be positive or negative, which is determined by the moving direction of the target or the communication receiver.
+In the radar sensing channel, a negative speed means that a target is moving away.
+In the communication channel, a negative speed means that the communication receiver is moving away from the transmitter.
 The power attenuation of communication rays and sensing echoes is calculated as \cite{Han2015multi-ray,richards2014fundamentals}

 where $P_t$ denotes the transmit power, $G_{tx}$ and $G_{rx}$ refer to the transmit and receive antenna gains, the molecular absorption coefficient $\kappa(f_c)$ is a function of the carrier frequency, $R_i$ describes the reflection coefficient and $\sigma_p$ stands for the radar cross section (RCS) of the $p$\textsuperscript{th} sensing target.